awsdocs/aws-cost-management-user-guide/doc_source/preconfigreports.md

 The preconfigured views display charts based on fixed filter settings\.
 They provide quick access to information that is most commonly useful to an organization\.
 All the preconfigured views display a chart\.
 Under the chart, the page shows a *data table* that displays the cost figures that were used to create the chart\.
 You can also download a CSV report that contains the line items that are used to generate the views\.

 Preconfigured views are available for monthly and daily time ranges\.
 If you use the consolidated billing feature, you have the option to view member accounts in a monthly time\-range format\.
-You access the preconfigured reports by using the **Reports** drop\-down in the Billing and Cost Management console\.
+You access the preconfigured reports by using the **Reports** drop down in the Billing and Cost Management console\.

 For more information about how the chart displays services and how the data table displays cost figures, see [Reading the Cost Explorer Chart](aboutchart.md) and [Reading the Cost Explorer Data Table](aboutdatatable.md), respectively\.